-- expand and deepen students' understanding of the world and of themselves - enhance their ability to read and think critically - enhance their ability to communicate effectively, in writing, speech, and other appropriate forms - develop the fundamentals of information literacy and library research - provide the opportunity for students to work closely with a faculty mentor class you approach some familiar texts (fairy tales) with new insights, deepening your awareness of the cultural, literary, and political implications of this familiar form.
+- expand and deepen students' understanding of the world and of themselves - enhance their ability to read and think critically - enhance their ability to communicate effectively, in writing, speech, and other appropriate forms - develop the fundamentals of information literacy and library research - provide the opportunity for students to work closely with a faculty mentor

+We will approach these goals in a variety of ways, but primarily through intensive [4] in-class writing and discussion, and out-of-class reading, viewing, and writing.
+More specifically, my hope is that in this class you approach some familiar texts (fairy tales) with new insights, deepening your awareness of the cultural, literary, and political implications of this familiar form.
 Through attention to oral and written communication skills and library research skills, you will, by the end of the semester, have posed a research question, completed some preliminary research, and presented your findings in both written and oral form.

-We will approach these goals in a variety of ways, but primarily through intensive in-class writing and discussion, and out-of-class reading, viewing, and writing.
-More specifically, my hope is that in this

-Course Assignments and Grading Breakdown
+Course Assignments and Grading Breakdown [5]

-In-class writing and class participation: 20%
+In-class writing and class participation: 20% [6]

 Much of our writing in class will be unstructured and ungraded.
-However, on occasion I will collect and respond to in-class writing.
+However, on occasion I will collect and respond to inclass writing.
 I will also provide periodic feedback on your class participation.
 Postings to the class blog are also considered part of class participation.

-Formal papers (3): 60%
+Formal papers (3): 60% [7]